 Intern with AusOcean

-Applications for 2021/2022 summer internships are now closed.
+Applications for 2022/2023 summer internships are now open.
 This 3-month paid engineering internship runs from December to February providing real-world, multidisciplinary learning experiences and counts towards fullfilling engineering degree requirements.
 Previous interns have hailed from mechanical engineering, electronic engineering, computer systems engineering and computer science.
 Software skills are essential.
 Experience with the Go programming language is a plus, though not required.